hellowac/mapnik-wiki-zh-cn/API-changes-between-v2.0-and-v2.1.md

 ## Removed

- * `PointDatasource` - Use `MemoryDatasource` instead, which now supports any types of geometries.
-PointDatasource was an  incomplete wrapper around MemoryDatasource, and is obsolete now that `Feature` objects can leverage WKB and WKT to create geometries.
+ * `PointDatasource` - Use `MemoryDatasource` instead.
+PointDatasource was an incomplete wrapper around MemoryDatasource, and is obsolete now that `Feature` objects can leverage WKB and WKT to create geometries and features can be added to MemoryDatasources.
  * `GlyphSymbolizer` - functionality can now be achieved with the `TextSymbolizer`
  * `MarkersSymbolizer`
   * `marker-type` is removed, built in ellipse and arrow types now can be referenced like `file="shape://ellipse"` and `file="shape://arrow"` - although this interface is unstable and may continue to change.